3sky/blog-src/content/posts/how-to-gp-2.md

 #### Summary

 It's working very slow.
-My first deploy lasted more than 1hour, so take a breath and just go for a walk, I can recommend long walk.
+My first deployment lasted more than 1hour, so take a breath and just go for a walk, I can recommend a long walk.
 What will be next?
 CD system, but which one?
 And what about automatic test?
 You can ask now `why the heck I need automatic tests?`.
-Because if something take so long, it's better to deploy stable and tested version.
+Because if something takes so long, it's better to deploy a stable and tested version.

 [1]: https://www.gnu.org/software/bash/
 [2]: https://help.github.com/en/github/working-with-github-pages/about-github-pages